-Business Unit

-File Reference Applicant Customer & Public Relations

-Owner

-- 1. Presentation to Council Endorsed Brand [10.5.5.1 9 pages] - Visual Identity Branding Minutes 8 July 2019 FINAL [10.5.5.2 3 pages]
+Previous Items Directorate Business Unit File Reference Applicant Owner ce of the CEO comer & Public Relations Attachments 1.
+2. Presentation to Council Endorsed Brand [10.5.5.1 - 9 pages] Visual Identity Branding Minutes - 8 July 2019 FINAL [10.5.5.2 - 3 pages]

 - 1. The purpose of this report is for Council to consider the recommendations of the City of Kalamunda's (City) Visual Identity (Branding) Steering Committee. - 2.
-The formation of a Visual Identity (Branding) Steering Committee was developed to undertake community engagement and provide recommendations to Council in regard to the Visual Identity of the City. - The City originally advertised for community members to nominate for the Visual Identity (Branding) Steering Committee in November 2018, with only one application received by the closing date of 14 December 2018.
+The formation of a Visual Identity (Branding) Steering Committee was developed to undertake community engagement and provide recommendations to Council in regard to the Visual Identity of the City. - 3.
+The City originally advertised for community members to nominate for the Visual Identity (Branding) Steering Committee in November 2018, with only one application received by the closing date of 14 December 2018.
 The nomination period was extended to the 31 January 2018, receiving a further ten applications. - 4.
 This report recommends Council adopt the proposed Branding Guidelines.